QMSTR/qmstr/doc/content/qmstr-basics/qmstr-cli/database_cmds/create/_index.md

 ---

 Create command creates a specific node, either a `project`, a `package` or a `file` node.
-The command follows the generic syntax of the database commands to reference nodes.
+The command does NOT follow the generic syntax of the database commands to reference nodes.
 To specify an attribute with a value, include the corresponding flag.

 Type the following to get more information about the command: